earcam/io.earcam.unexceptional/src/site/markdown/about.md

 When modifying the code beware/be-aware the build will fail if Maven POMs, Java source or Javascript source aren't formatted according to conventions (Apache
 Maven's standards for POMs, my own undocumented formatting for source).
 To auto-format the lot, simply run `mvn -P '!strict,tidy'`.

-To run PiTest use `mvn -P analyze clean install`
+To run PiTest use `mvn -P analyse`

-To run against SonarQube use `mvn -P analyze clean install org.sonarsource.scanner.maven:sonar-maven-plugin:LATEST:sonar`
+To run against SonarQube use `mvn -P analyse,sonar`

 ## Roadmap